NetherlandsForensicInstitute/lir/README.md

 New dependencies should be installed through `pdm add <dependency_name>`.

 When developing locally, the following PDM scripts can be employed:
-- Run linting / formatting / static analysis: `pdm run check`
+- Run linting / formatting / static analysis: `pdm check`
-- Run tests: `pdm run test`
+- Run tests: `pdm test`
-- Run all checks and tests: `pdm run all`
+- Run all checks and tests: `pdm all`